sangeetaB521/SQL-projects/Pizza-Runner/Readme.md

 - A/B testing framework for menu optimization
 - Predictive demand forecasting models

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Demonstrates real-world food delivery analytics applications
-- Built using comprehensive pizza delivery service data model
-- Showcases advanced SQL techniques for restaurant businesses
-- Serves as a reference for food service industry analytics

----

 **⭐ Star this repository if it helped you master food delivery analytics with SQL!**